The problem with sample covariance matrices

 When delta equals zero, the result is the raw sample covariance matrix.
 When delta equals one, the result is entirely the structured target.
 In practice, the optimal delta lies somewhere between these extremes — typically between 0.1 and 0.5 for realistic portfolio construction scenarios.

 To make this concrete: suppose the sample correlation between two equity positions is 0.72.
 The average pairwise correlation across the portfolio is 0.42, so the constant-correlation target assigns a correlation of 0.42 to this pair.
-With an optimal shrinkage coefficient of 0.45, the Ledoit-Wolf estimate of this correlation would be approximately:
+With an optimal shrinkage coefficient of 0.45, the Ledoit-Wolf estimate of this correlation is approximately:

 Numerical Example